Saucony Freedom ISO review

 The sock liner is rather standard with minimal targeted padding on the heel and forefoot.
 I switched the insole out for my personal insoles for a better ride.

-Outsole & Durability
+Outsole & Durability of the Saucony Freedom ISO

 The outsole uses a single, full-length slab of crystallized rubber that runs from the front to the back of the shoe.
 The newly introduced crystallized rubber is unlike any other outsole manufactured by Saucony, presenting both pros and cons which will be addressed below.